 About the Universal Plugin Manager

 The Universal Plugin Manager (UPM) is itself an add-on that you use to administer add-ons from the JIRA Administration Console.
-UPM works across Atlassian applications, providing a consistent interface for administering add-ons in JIRA, Confluence, Crucible, Fisheye, Stash or Bamboo.
+UPM works across Atlassian applications, providing a consistent interface for administering add-ons in JIRA, Confluence, Crucible, Fisheye, Bitbucket or Bamboo.

 UPM comes pre-installed in recent versions of all Atlassian applications, so you do not normally need to install it yourself.
 However, like other add-ons, the UPM software is subject to regular software updates.
 Before administering add-ons in JIRA, therefore, you should verify your version of the UPM and update it if needed.